To ensure optimal vSphere Virtual Volumes performance results, follow these recommendations.

 A single VM might occupy multiple virtual volumes.
 See Virtual Volumes.

 Suppose that your VM has two virtual disks, and you take two snapshots with memory.
-Your VM might occupy up to 10 VVol objects: a config-VVol, a swap-VVol, 2 data-VVols, 4 snapshot-VVols, and 2 memory snapshot-VVols.
+Your VM might occupy up to 10 VVol objects: a config-VVol, a swap-VVol, two data-VVols, four snapshot-VVols, and two memory snapshot-VVols.

 Ensuring that Storage Provider Is Available